Recording

 5. Log attachments — recording-mode policy

-- Action Logs — A record of user actions: clicks, text input, and navigation, plus keyboard shortcuts and special keys (Enter, Esc, ⌘K, and the like), checkbox and radio toggles, dropdown selections, and drag-and-drop.
-(It captures which keys and actions happened, not every character you type.)
-Action logs are only captured in recording mode.
+• Action Logs — A record of user actions: clicks, text input, and navigation, plus keyboard shortcuts and special keys (Enter, Esc, ⌘K, and the like), checkbox and radio toggles, dropdown selections, and drag-and-drop.
+For shortcuts it captures which key you pressed, not every character you type.

 The video timeline and the logs are linked by time, so the reader can walk through "what happened at this moment" in the Log Viewer.